 POTATOES: Thoroughly scrub the potatoes.
-Add to a large pot and cover with 1 inch cold water.
-Place pot on burner at high heat, and once the water comes to a boil, salt the water -- about 1 teaspoon per pound potatoes.
-Once water is rapidly boiling, slightly reduce heat to medium high and cook at rapid simmer until potatoes are easily pierced with a fork, about 15-20 minutes, depending on the size (large potatoes will take longer).
-Once fork tender, drain the potatoes and set aside to slightly cool.
+Add them to a large pot and cover with 1 inch of cold water.
+Place the pot on the burner at high heat, and once the water comes to a boil, salt the water -- about 1 teaspoon per pound of potatoes.
+Once water is rapidly boiling, reduce heat to medium high and cook at a rapid simmer until potatoes are easily pierced with a fork, about 15-20 minutes, depending on the size (large potatoes will take longer).
+Once fork tender, drain the potatoes and set them aside to slightly cool.

-GROUNDBEEF: Meanwhile, measure out the seasonings, dice the onion, and mince the garlic.
-Heat a large cast iron skillet to medium high heat and drizzle in 1 tablespoon oil.
-Once oil is shimmering, add in the 1/2 cup diced yellow onion.
+GROUNDBEEF: Meanwhile, measure out the seasonings, dice the yellow onion, and mince the garlic.
+Heat a large cast-iron skillet to medium-high heat and drizzle in 1 tablespoon oil.
+Once the oil is shimmering, add in the onion.
 Sauté for 3-4 minutes and then add in the 1 teaspoon minced garlic.
 Stir for 30 more seconds and then move the onion and garlic to the edges of the pan.
 Increase the heat to high and add the ground beef to the center of the pan.
 Let cook, undisturbed for 30 seconds.
-Flip to the other side cook undisturbed for 30 more seconds.
-Then continue to cook the ground beef, crumbling into small pieces with a wooden spoon, until no longer pink.
+Flip to the other side, and cook undisturbed for 30 more seconds.
+Continue to cook the ground beef, crumbling into small pieces with a wooden spoon, until no longer pink.
 As you cook and crumble the beef, incorporate the onions and garlic into it.
-Add in all the spices: the 1 and 1/4 teaspoon of garlic powder, oregano, and cumin.
-Add in the 2 tablespoons paprika.
+Add in all the spices: garlic powder, oregano, and cumin.
+Add in the paprika.
 Season to taste with salt and pepper.
 Stir until fragrant, 2-3 more minutes, and then remove from heat.

 FINISHING MEAT MIXTURE: While the beef is browning, dice the boiled potatoes into small 1/2-inch pieces (you should get about 2 cups potatoes).
 Add to the beef mixture and stir to coat.